matklad/abont/README.md

 ### Scripting Language

-As far as I am aware, there's no suitable scripting language fo Abont.
-The following to design criteria exclude all producing languages, as far as I am aware:
+As far as I am aware, there's no suitable scripting language for Abont.
+The following two design criteria exclude all popular languages, as far as I am aware:

 * Static (but maybe gradual) type system.
 The tooling unlocked by static typing is just too valuable.
 It is much easier to extend something if you can auto-complete your way through the API.